Last updated: 2026-04-20

 The 2025 Honda CR-V earns an Excellent 80/100 reliability score.
 2025 is year 3 of the Sixth generation.

-Its complaint rate (5 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 5 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2026 Honda CR-V. See also the 2024 Honda CR-V for an earlier comparison.